cockroachdb/docs/v20.2/disaster-recovery.md

 ### Multi-region recovery

-For hardware failures in a multi-region cluster, the actions taken to recover vary and depend on the type of infrastructure used (e.g., virtual machines, Kubernetes, bare metal).
+For hardware failures in a multi-region cluster, the actions taken to recover vary and depend on the type of infrastructure used.

-For example, consider a CockroachBD cluster with the following setup:
+For example, consider a cloud-deployed CockroachBD cluster with the following setup:

 - Multi-region
 - 9 nodes